Academic Progression Policy | MSN-Clinical Nurse Educator

 The Carroll University Department of Nursing Academic Progression Policy applies to all coursework taken during the academic year and summer sessions.
 The policies of the Graduate School on Academic Standing, Academic Dishonesty, and Student Conduct are all followed by the Department of Nursing.

-- If a student is placed on academic probation a second time during his or her tenure in the graduate nursing program, he/she will be dismissed from the program.
-If a student fails to meet the criteria for removal from academic probation, he/she will be dismissed from the program.
-If a student earns a semester grade point average of 1.99 or less, he/she will be dismissed from the program.
+- If a student does not meet progression standards a second time during their tenure in the program, they will be dismissed from the program.
+A student receiving a BC, C, D, F or U in the same MSN course twice or in two MSN courses is dismissed from the program.
+If a student earns a session/semester grade point average of 1.99 or less, they will be dismissed from the program.

-- A pattern of course withdrawals, incompletes, and/or grades below "B"
+- A pattern of course withdrawals, incompletes, and/or grades below B.

 - Unprofessional behavior in academic (online or face to face classes), laboratory, or practicum settings.